PatGousseau/Workout-Tracker/README.md

 ## Overview

-An intuitive workout tracker that is effective at tracking wokrout progress.
+An intuitive workout tracker that is effective at tracking workout progress.

 **Program features:**
 - User defined workout routines